 While technology allows commission/committee members to participate in meetings from a location other than the meeting location (referred to as "off-premises"), off-premises participation is discouraged given the logistics required to ensure compliance with the Brown Act and experience with technological failures disrupting the meeting.
-In the event that a commission/committee member believes that his or her participation is essential to a meeting, the following shall apply:
+In the event that a commission/committee member believes that their participation is essential to a meeting, the following shall apply:

-- Any commission/committee member intending to participate from an off-premise location shall inform the staff liaison at least two weeks in advance of the meeting. - The off-premise location must be identified in the notice and agenda of the meeting. - Agendas must be posted at the off-premise location. - The off-premise location must be accessible to the public and be ADA compliant. - The commission/committee member participating at a duly noticed off-premises location does not count toward the quorum necessary to convene a meeting of the commission/committee. - For any one meeting, no more than one commission/committee member may participate from an off-premise location. - All votes must be by roll call. - 6.
-Selection of chair and vice chair - The chair and vice chair shall be selected in May of each year by a majority of the members and shall serve for one year or until their successors are selected. - Each commission/committee shall annually rotate its Chair and Vice Chair.
+- Any commission/committee member intending to participate from an off-premise location shall inform the staff liaison at least two weeks in advance of the meeting. - The off-premise location must be identified in the notice and agenda of the meeting. - Agendas must be posted at the off-premise location. - The off-premise location must be accessible to the public and be ADA compliant. - The commission/committee member participating at a duly noticed off-premises location does not count toward the quorum necessary to convene a meeting of the commission/committee. - For any one meeting, no more than one commission/committee member may participate from an off-premise location. - All votes must be by roll call.